apt4less/milestone-1/README.md

 **Login**
 **Sign up**
- - Gives users the ability  to access previous apartments of interest and/or scholarships of interest.
+ - Gives users the ability to access previous apartments of interest and/or scholarships of interest (optional)

 **Home**
-- API banner and website design
+- Banner and words of encouragement to pursuade graduates and undergraduates located in tallahassee to sign up for the site.
+Give an overview of what APT4LESS is for.

 **Scholarships**
-- list of current scholarships to further assist the student
+- List of current scholarships to further assist the student with rent.

 **Offer**
-- User can set price, bed number, and zip code
+- Users can set price, bed number, zip code, pets, roommates to filter the apartment of their choice located in tallahassee.
-- Given list of affordable apartments and contact information
+- Given list of affordable apartments, contact information, and links to apartment site.
+- Users are able to save the apartment of their choice.

 **About Us**
-- Allow user to interact with the creators if they have questions about site or if they would - - like to make a post
+- Explain to users how APT4LESS started.
+Creators of APT4LESS are also display with a picture and short bio.

 **Profile**
-- Allow user to change their personal information
+- Allow user to change their personal information.
+- Display their favorite apartments on the side to help users keep track of which apartment they are interested in.

 ## **3. Navigation**
 Tab Navigation (Without an account)